 Dairy is widely consumed in Bhutan, especially butter and cheese from yaks and cows.
-Datshi is a common cheese used in cooking, though not something I can obtain in the United States.
-There are many other popular Bhutanese cheeses too, some made from yak milk.
+Datshi is a common cheese used in cooking, made from either cow or yak milk.
+There are many other popular Bhutanese cheeses too.
 One yak milk cheese, called chugo or chhurpi, is so hard that it can take half an hour to chew through.
 Bhutanese people eat it kind of like chewing gum, keeping a piece in their mouth as they go about their day.

 Red rice is a common meal accompaniment in Bhutan, perhaps because it is the only type of rice that can grow at high altitudes.
 Buckwheat and maize can also often be found in Bhutanese meals.

 As far as meat goes, you can find chicken, yak, beef, pork, and lamb.
 Beef and pork are often dried, and eaten as is or used in stews.